Nashism: Nevzorov's "Nashi"

-The word was first coined by Alexander Nevzorov, the anchor of the Russian TV program 600 Seconds.
+The word was coined by Alexander Nevzorov, the anchor of the Russian TV program 600 Seconds.
 In January 1991 Nevzorov produced a documentary and a controversial series of TV reports from Vilnius titled Ours (Nashi), about the actions of the Soviet spetsnaz during the January Events, when the Soviet military forces attempted to crush the declared independence of Lithuania, in which Nevzorov was markedly sympathetic to Soviet actions.
 As a freelance journalist Jules Evans wrote, reporting from the Soviet Union:

 "the journalist Aleksander Nevzorov appeared on TV, standing in front of the demonstrators in Lithuania holding a Kalashnikov.
 To the music of Richard Wagner (a German), Nevzorov declared the birth of a new Idea – ‘Nashi’.
 “Nashi is a circle of people – let it be enormous, colossal, multimillions – to whom one is related by common language, blood, and motherland.”

 In November 1991 Nevzorov established the People's Liberation Movement "Nashi", which he defined as "a united front of resistance to the anti-national politics of the current administration of Russia and other Union Republics of the former USSR".
 Its badge contained the contour of the USSR with the words "НАШИ" (ours) within.
 Of prominent participants in the movement was Viktor Alksnis.
 Nevzorov's "Nashi" was short-lived.
 The naturally coined word "Nashists" in reference to the supporters of the "Nashi" movement immediately invoked the rhyme with the word "fascists", as a hint to the imperial position of the movement in support of the indivisibility of the Soviet Union, in particular, their justification of the use of military force to this end.